 Step 3.
 Click Add a new production partner.

 Step 4.
 Fill in the form.
 Production partner name: Printify.
-Location: leave blank or set to "Multiple" — Printify routes to print providers in the US, UK, EU, Canada, and Australia, so a single country isn't accurate.
-About this production partner: a short description like "Print-on-demand fulfillment partner.
+Location: Wilmington, DE (Printify's registered US address).
+About this production partner: a short description such as "Print-on-demand fulfillment partner.
 Designs are my own.
 Printify and its network of print providers handle manufacturing and shipping."
 Check the box confirming you're disclosing the partner per Etsy's policy.

 Step 5.
 Click Save.
 The partner now shows on every listing's production-partner field by default.